 - do something special for yourself every day

-- avoid making any major decisions, such as selling the house, in the first year if possible
+- avoid making any major decisions, such as selling the house, in the first year following a death if possible

-- talk to a caring friend, pastor or counselor
+- talk to a caring friend, pastor or counsellor

 - join a bereavement support group